icteridae/icteridae/frontend/README.md

 # Frontend Documentation

-The Icteridae frontend is using [React](https://reactjs.org/) and [React Suite](https://rsuitejs.com/) Components.
+The Icteridae frontend is using [React](https://reactjs.org/) and [React Suite](https://rsuitejs.com/) components.
 Most files are written with [TypeScript](https://www.typescriptlang.org/).
 To allow easier configuration, [Sass](https://sass-lang.com/) files are used for style sheets.
 Package management and running is done using [yarn](https://yarnpkg.com/) and [Docker](https://www.docker.com/).
 Additionally, the force directed graph is rendered using [react-force-graph](https://github.com/vasturiano/react-force-graph).

 ## File Structure
 *only important files are included*